Successful Learning at Home

 If You DO NOT Have Access to a Computer and Internet for Your Children at Home:

 We are continuing to make learning packets available at the schools for pickup on the Monday of each week.
-Please stop by between 11:00am – 1:00pm.
+Please stop by during the breakfast/lunch pickup times to pick up the packets.

 If you DO Have Access to a Computer and Internet for Your Children at Home: